-I have worked in the fields of economics, political science, and in economic psychology and I am aiming to include all aspects of social and strategic behaviour in my research.
+I work in the fields of economics, political science, and in economic psychology and I am aiming to include all aspects of social and strategic behaviour in my research.

 I hold a Ph.D. in Economics (Dr.rer.soc.oec) from the University of Innsbruck (Austria) and a M.Sc. in Economics (Mag.rer.soc.oec) from the University of Linz (Austria).
 Before joining Portsmouth Business School I was the director and co-founder of the experimental research laboratories at the Ruhr-University of Bochum and the University of Oldenburg and a visiting professor at the University of Hamburg.
 I joined the University of Portsmouth in 2016 and have co-founded the behavioural research group and the economic research lab here.
 Since September 2019 I am the research lead for the Economics and Finance subject group.

 I am interested in people’s behaviour, what factors influence their decisions, and why the standard economic model is mostly wrong.
 I study how we behave on markets, while bargaining, and when deciding for others.